Elsy Borders: Career

 In a related case, Borders successfully represented her husband in a libel case brought by the housing society.

 Elsy Borders was a member of the Communist party, and helped to form the Federation of Tenants’ and Residents’ Association (FTRA).
 They led a mortgage strike in England, joined by 3,000 home-owners.
 The FTRA held its first national convention in 1939, in Birmingham.
 That year, an amendment to the Building Societies Act, introduced by Ellen Wilkinson, addressed some of the FTRA's concerns; however, the Act's final revision increased protections for the building societies.

+In July 2024 a play written by Stephen Wyatt about Borders story was broadcast on BBC Radio 4.
+Anne-Marie Duff portrayed Elsy Borders.

 Personal life

 Elsy Kreher married James Walter (Jim) Borders in 1926; her husband was a London cabby.
 They had a daughter, Pamela, born in 1930.
 The couple jokingly called their house "Insanity", and themselves "the Borders of Insanity."
 The Borders moved away from London in 1940, and divorced in 1944.
 Elsy and her daughter moved to Exeter during World War II.
 Elsy Borders died in 1971, aged 66 years, in Exeter.